label

 -

-digital objectsIf I think about the future of Metalabel, I believe physical books and physical magazines and physical media of all kinds are important.
+digital objectsIf I think about the future of Metalabel, I believe physical books and physical magazines, and physical media of all kinds are important.
 And I celebrate them.
-But I don't think that that's an audience that can grow hugely from collectors.
+But I don’t think that that’s an audience that can grow hugely from collectors.
 But I think digital can be a huge space of growth with formats.
-Creating digital formats that feel legit and make an artist feel legit and that make a consumer feel willing to pay for this.
+Creating digital formats that feel legit and make an artist feel legit, and that make a consumer feel willing to pay for them.
 And that’s where I think there’s white space and opportunity.
-And any creation of viable formats there is a net win for the entire creative community because it’s just a new vehicle for all of us to express work.
+And any creation of viable formats is a net win for the entire creative community because it’s just a new vehicle for all of us to express our work.

 -